cambridge-collection/casebooks-solr/README.md

 All queries will return the first page of results (max 20 items)

+To search the TEI documents, you would use the `dcp` core:

+<http://localhost:8983/solr/dcp/select?> -- retrieve all TEI docs, the default when no query terms are given
+<http://localhost:8983/solr/dcp/select?q=flowers> -- retrieve all TEI docs with 'flowers'
+<http://localhost:8983/solr/dcp/select?q=%22confessing%20a%20murder%22> -- retrieve all TEI docs with the phrase "confessing a murder".

+To search the website pages, you would use the `site` core:

-<http://localhost:8983/solr/cdcp/select?> -- retrieve all docs, the default when no query terms are given
+<http://localhost:8983/solr/site/select?> -- retrieve all TEI docs, the default when no query terms are given
+<http://localhost:8983/solr/site/select?q=flowers> -- retrieve all TEI docs with 'flowers'
-<http://localhost:8983/solr/cdcp/select?q=greek%20empire> -- retrieve all docs with 'Greek' and 'Empire'
+<http://localhost:8983/solr/site/select?q=%22confessing%20a%20murder%22> -- retrieve all TEI docs with the phrase "confessing a murder".
-<http://localhost:8983/solr/cdcp/select?q=%22certain%20philosophical%20questions%22> -- retrieve all docs with the phrase "Certain Philosophical Questions".
-The title of a tract contained within Newton's Trinity Notebook.
-NB: The results are sorted by relevance but aren't in the order I would expect.
-The order of the results is: 'Certain Philosophical Questions' (MS Add 3996, ff 88r-135r), MS Add 3995 (various drafts and fragments - some of which resemble parts of the previous tract), MS Add 3996 itself.
-I would have expected 3996 to come before 3995.